franciscovilchezv/franciscovilchezv/README.md

 - [Platform Based Developments](https://franciscovilchezv.github.io/platform-based-development)
 - [Introduction to Computer Science](https://github.com/intro-to-computer-science)

-I also try to make guides for using different tools
+I also have some guides regarding how to use different tools

 - [Using `pass`](https://github.com/franciscovilchezv/coding-in-apple-silicon/tree/main/terminal/pass)